data-science-and-big-data-analytics/teaching-examples/README.md

 * Project-Sub-graph-Sampling: Scientific report and technical report of a MSc project group.

+* ThesisBSc-Fabian: Results of the Bachelor's thesis of Fabian Karl on text classification for short text.

+* ThesisBSc-Jannek: Example of a Bachelor's thesis (with LaTeX source) from Jannik on k-bisimulation on large graphs.

+* ThesisBSc-Tobias: The Bachelor's thesis of Tobias Kalmbach on statistics extraction from scientific papers.

 * SeminarMSc-Till: Seminar report from Till Blume comparing Hidden-Markov-Models (HMM) with Conditional-Random-Fields (CRF) for Named Entity Recognition.

 * SeminarMSc-Maximilian: Seminar report (with LaTeX source) from Maximilian Wenzel on Metrics for Multi-class and Multi-label Classification.

-* ThesisBSc-Jannek: Example of a Bachelor's thesis (with LaTeX source) from Jannik on k-bisimulation on large graphs.

 * ThesisMSc-Fabian: Master's thesis (with LaTeX source) of Fabian Singhofer together with British Telecom.
 Use this folder for the template in LaTeX of your research-oriented thesis.